 Problem Drinking is in my opinion drinking that causes important life-changing problems: a serious motor vehicle accident that is your fault as a result of being drunk, one of the illnesses referred to above under “dying of something else” or another alcohol-related disease, destroying an important relationship (dear friend, marriage, sibling, parent, child) that clearly happens because you were drunk, losing a job because of drinking, being known among your family or friends as somebody who drinks too much and often makes a fool of him or herself, or just understanding that you are captured by alcohol and can’t escape even though you really badly want to.

 AND this as well: your Problem Drinking continues in spite of any of these things.

-What it takes to accomplish this control may be very different for different people.
-For an unfortunate very small few it may mean no alcohol at all, or just a tipple on special occasions.
+What it takes to accomplish control over your drinking may be very different for different people.
+For an unfortunate few it may mean no alcohol at all, or just a tipple on special occasions.
 Others may be able to drink twice the Canadian guidelines or more regularly and still — being honest with themselves — not have what I’ve called Problem Drinking.

 The important thing in my mind about Problem Drinking is not for most people exactly the problems it causes (divorce, hospital, death, financial ruin, loss of self-respect, although all of these things are horrifying if they happen), but the choice an ordinary Problem Drinker must face between stopping drinking, and descending into an alcoholic nightmare.
 Stopping drinking for people who really enjoy alcohol is, I want to emphasize heavily, not trivial.